Opp Meaning Slang: What Does “Opp” Mean in Street Talk?

 Meaning of Opp Slang

-• “Opp” = Enemy or rival.
+• “Opp” stands for opposition and means enemy or rival.

 “Opp” is short for “opposition” or “opponent.”
 It first gained popularity in Chicago’s drill rap scene in the early 2010s.
 Rappers like Chief Keef and Lil Durk helped push it into mainstream hip-hop.